ASHA remains an independent, unbiased source of information on sexual health. We are guided by science, not ideology. READ MORE.

 Physical/biological

-There are a number of physicial conditions that can affect a woman’s sexual response and reduce pleasure and satisfaction.
+There are a number of physical conditions that can affect a woman’s sexual response and reduce pleasure and satisfaction.
 For example, conditions such as thyroid disease and diabetes can result in reduced vaginal lubrication which can make sex uncomfortable and less satisfying.
 Hormonal issues, such low estrogen levels, can also reduce lubrication and thin the vaginal lining, while lowered testosterone levels can lower the sex drive.

 A decreased sex drive can also be the result of certain medications, including drugs to control blood pressure and some antidepressants, and can make it difficult for a woman to reach orgasm.
 Endometriosis, uterine fibroids, or vaginitis can all make sex uncomfortable or even painful, as can vaginal infections, pelvic surgery or bowel difficulties.